lukasbrunner/lukasbrunner.github.io/_teaching/teaching.md

 ### Open topics

 See <a href="https://docs.google.com/presentation/d/1FBDPml7f29JS2rWBBFakq-Hdv_8iEz1b4m1onsod26o/edit?usp=sharing" target="_blank"><b>here</b></a> for a list of open topics and a short description.
-Below is a summary of the topics:
+Below is a summary:

 - Heatwave properties in km-scale global models
 - Link between blocking in different locations and temperature extremes
 - Discriminate climate observations, predictions, and projections using (explainable) machine learning methods
 - Daily temperature increments in models and observations

 ### Ongoing supervision